christopherobin/mage/lib/processMessenger/Readme.md

 ### messenger.send([string|number] destination, string message, object data)

-This method allows you to send a message from one worker to the master process, or from the master process to one worker.
+This method allows you to send a message between master and workers.

 `destination` must be the string `master` to send a message to the master, or the worker id to send a message to a worker.